A Shape Optimization Pipeline for Marine Propellers by means of Reduced Order Modeling Techniques: Full Order Model

 \section{Full Order Model}

-A necessary step in our pipeline is the setting of the Full Order Model (\fom{}) for high-fidelity simulations.
-This stage is performed in the open-source software \emph{OpenFOAM}~\cite{ofsite}, which exploits the finite-volume method~\cite{moukalled2016finite} to discretize and numerically solve the incompressible Navier--Stokes Equations (\nse{}).
+A necessary step in our pipeline is the setting of the Full Order Model (\fom{}) for high-fidelity simulations. \RA{The mathematical model here considered is the Unsteady Reynolds Averaged Navier--Stokes (U-RANS) Equations, that are numerically discretized and solved making use of} the open-source software \emph{OpenFOAM}~\cite{ofsite}, which exploits the finite-volume method~\cite{moukalled2016finite}. \RA{Subsection \ref{subsec:rans} describes the U-RANS approach coupled with the turbulence modeling, whereas Subsection \ref{subsec:mrf} explains the technique used to generate the rotation of the propeller in the FOM simulations.}